eslint/eslint/docs/src/extend/custom-rules.md

 ## Rule Basics

 The source file for a rule exports an object with the following properties.
+Both custom rules and core rules follow this format.

 `meta` (object) contains metadata for the rule:

 * `type` (string) indicates the type of rule, which is one of `"problem"`, `"suggestion"`, or `"layout"`:

     * `"problem"` means the rule is identifying code that either will cause an error or may cause a confusing behavior.
 Developers should consider this a high priority to resolve.
     * `"suggestion"` means the rule is identifying something that could be done in a better way but no errors will occur if the code isn't changed.
     * `"layout"` means the rule cares primarily about whitespace, semicolons, commas, and parentheses, all the parts of the program that determine how the code looks rather than how it executes.
 These rules work on parts of the code that aren't specified in the AST.

-* `docs` (object) is required for core rules of ESLint:
+* `docs` (object) is required for **core rules** of ESLint.
+If you are creating a custom rule, you **do not** need to include the `docs` object or can include any properties that you need in it.

     * `description` (string) provides the short description of the rule in the [rules index](../rules/)
-    * `recommended` (boolean) is whether the `"extends": "eslint:recommended"` property in a [configuration file](../use/configure/configuration-files#extending-configuration-files) enables the rule
+    * `recommended` (boolean) is whether the `"extends":  "eslint:recommended"` property in a [configuration file](../use configure/configuration-files#extending-configuration-files) enables the rule
     * `url` (string) specifies the URL at which the full documentation can be accessed (enabling code editors to provide a helpful link on highlighted rule violations)

-    In a custom rule or plugin, you can omit `docs` or include any properties that you need in it.

-* `fixable` (string) is either `"code"` or `"whitespace"` if the `--fix` option on the [command line](../use/command-line-interface#--fix) automatically fixes problems reported by the rule
+* `fixable` (string) is either `"code"` or `"whitespace"` if the `--fix` option on the [command line](../use/command-line-interface#--fix) automatically fixes problems reported by the rule.

   **Important:** the `fixable` property is mandatory for fixable rules.
 If this property isn't specified, ESLint will throw an error whenever the rule attempts to produce a fix.
 Omit the `fixable` property if the rule is not fixable.

 * `hasSuggestions` (boolean) specifies whether rules can return suggestions (defaults to `false` if omitted)

   **Important:** the `hasSuggestions` property is mandatory for rules that provide suggestions.
 If this property isn't set to `true`, ESLint will throw an error whenever the rule attempts to produce a suggestion.
 Omit the `hasSuggestions` property if the rule does not provide suggestions.

 * `schema` (array) specifies the [options](#options-schemas) so ESLint can prevent invalid [rule configurations](../use/configure/rules)